IgnacioNAV/avaspec-kinetics-analyzer/README.md

 The `avaspec_excel_to_txt.py` script is specifically designed for AvaSpec-NEXOS spectrometer output

 The script will:
-- Scan for all Excel files (.xlsx, .xls) in the folder
+- Scan for all Excel files in the folder
 - Present an menu to process all files or select specific ones
 - Convert time from milliseconds to seconds
 - Extract absorbance data with proper decimal formatting
-- Generate tab-separated text files ready for kinetics analysis
+- Generate tab-separated text files

 #### **General Data Preparation**
 - Prepare files with time (seconds) and absorbance (UA) columns